 The EIN, or the Employer Identification Number, an identifier assigned by the IRS to a US-based organization, stands as an indispensable numerical representation of your corporate entity's identity.
 To apply for this number, you must submit some information pertaining to your company, including the company name, the name of the responsible party, and other specifics about the business via the EIN application form.
 Unlike US residents or citizens, who enjoy the luxuries of applying for the EIN through a website, non-US residents must rely on primitive mediums of fax or postal mail to obtain this crucial number.

-Without a website, your chances of getting approved is going to be significantly lower.
-It's imperative to have a fully-functional website before you go applying for Stripe.
+Without a website, your chance of getting approved is going to be significantly lower.
+It's imperative to have a fully functional website before you go applying for Stripe.
 This means having a working and user-friendly website that provides clear information about your products or services, and of course, a seamless checkout experience for customers.

 Once you have prepared your US company, Bank Account and EIN, the next step is to apply for Stripe as a US business entity.